-You have a duty to the children with whom you work, to the college and to yourself to preventany abuse or improper behavior.
+You have a duty to the children with whom you work, to the college and to yourself to prevent any abuse or improper behavior.
 You also have a duty to prevent unfounded accusations of abuse, by adhering to a proper code of conduct when working with minors.

-- Never use any form of physical or emotional punishment to discipline childrenparticipating in the program - Never engage in rough or sexually provocative games, including horseplay - Do not allow children to sit on your lap - Do not allow any inappropriate touching, including between children - Be aware of the impact of your words and language on young children - Do not swear, or use or respond to sexual innuendo, never make a sexually suggestivecomment, even in fun - Do not allow children to use inappropriate language unchallenged - Be aware of situations in which actions can be misconstrued or manipulated by others(for example, being alone with the last child to leave a class); conduct all dealings withchildren in a public environment as much as possible, in order that all behavior can bereadily observed - Do not spend time alone with a child away from others; try to avoid being alone with achild, particularly in a restroom, changing area, or shower area (follow the "rule of three" and always make sure there is another person with you).
-Should you need to bealone with a minor in a changing or shower area, by no means should you be unclothed with a minor, and showering or bathing with minors.
-Even when you are notalone with one child, is never acceptable. - Children should use a buddy system or otherwise be encouraged to stay together whengoing to the bathroom, on field trips or when leaving he classroom area

-- Do not give any child a ride in a car or van unless you have express permission fromthe parents - Do not appear to favor one child more than another, do not give gifts to any one childin a program, do not accept expensive gifts from any child in the program - Be professional and maintain the highest standards of personal behavior at all times; do not drink alcohol or smoke when working with minors - Do not tell children "this is just between us" or use similar language that encourageschildren to keep secrets from their parent/guardian
+- Never use any form of physical or emotional punishment to discipline children participating in the program - Never engage in rough or sexually provocative games, including horseplay - Do not allow children to sit on your lap - Do not allow any inappropriate touching, including between children - Be aware of the impact of your words and language on young children - Do not swear, or use or respond to sexual innuendo, never make a sexually suggestive comment, even in fun - Do not allow children to use inappropriate language unchallenged - Be aware of situations in which actions can be misconstrued or manipulated by others (for example, being alone with the last child to leave a class); conduct all dealings withchildren in a public environment as much as possible, in order that all behavior can be readily observed - Do not spend time alone with a child away from others; try to avoid being alone with a child, particularly in a restroom, changing area, or shower area (follow the "rule of three" and always make sure there is another person with you).
+Should you need to be alone with a minor in a changing or shower area, by no means should you be unclothed with a minor, and showering or bathing with minors.
+Even when you are not alone with one child, this is never acceptable. - Children should use a buddy system or otherwise be encouraged to stay together when going to the bathroom, on field trips or when leaving the classroom area - Do not give any child a ride in a car or van unless you have express permission from the parents - Do not appear to favor one child more than another, do not give gifts to any one child in a program, do not accept expensive gifts from any child in the program - Be professional and maintain the highest standards of personal behavior at all times; do not drink alcohol or smoke when working with minors - Do not tell children "this is just between us" or use similar language that encourageschildren to keep secrets from their parent/guardian